exu/go-workshops/README.md

-## Libs Astielectron
+## Libs Bigcache

-There is no README.md for Libs Astielectron use ([code for: Libs Astielectron](https://github.com/exu/go-workshops/tree/master/694-libs-astielectron)) link to follow code examples
+There is no README.md for Libs Bigcache use ([code for: Libs Bigcache](https://github.com/exu/go-workshops/tree/master/695-libs-bigcache)) link to follow code examples